Srinath-2611/physics-simulations/Expansion_of_the_Universe_from_the_Big_Bang/README.md

 ![Scale Factor Plot](Expansion_of_the_Universe_from_the_Big_Bang.png)

 The plot shows how the universe expanded from an extremely small scale factor to an accelerated phase driven by dark energy.
-The present time corresponds to \( a(t) = 1 \), approximately 13.8 Gyr after the Big Bang.
+The present time corresponds to $a(t) = 1$, approximately 13.8 Gyr after the Big Bang.

 ---